Edward Olivares Player Props: Royals vs. Nationals

 Edward Olivares At The Plate

-- Olivares has seven doubles, two triples, three home runs and nine walks while batting .230.
+- Olivares has seven doubles, two triples, three home runs and nine walks while hitting .230.

-- In nine games this season, Olivares has picked up an RBI, with more than one RBI once.
+- In nine games this year, Olivares has picked up an RBI, with more than one RBI once.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.